afterdusk/carbonara/README.md

 Stops the ongoing pomodoro session.

 ### `cb!join`
 Adds the command runner to a list of pomodoro followers.
-You'll get @mentioned for each ping.
+You'll get @mentioned for each work/break ping.

 ### `cb!leave`
-Removes the command runner from pomodoro runners, and future pings will not mention you.
+Removes the command runner from pomodoro followers, and future pings will not mention you.

 ## Prerequisites
 - Erlang